SteveParadox/ZeroizePy-lib/README.md

-# securewipe
+# XAVPY

-**Securewipe** is a Python library for secure data deletion and in-memory secret handling.
+**xavpy** is a Python library for secure data deletion and in-memory secret handling.
 It provides **robust file shredding**, **secure memory allocation**, **cryptographic erasure**, and a **secure session manager** for temporary sensitive operations.

 ---